-The centerpiece of the show is my 1950s horror and crime comic book inspired designs on canvases, tiles and prints, “The Delinquent Comic Art of Wascally Wee Willy Harroff.”
-I began this body of work more than a decade ago, recognizing where the current American culture wars were leading us.
+The centerpiece of the show was my 1950s horror and crime comic book inspired designs on canvases, tiles and prints, “The Delinquent Comic Art of Wascally Wee Willy Harroff.”
+I began this body of work more than a decade ago, recognizing the direction of the current American culture wars.
 My comic art is a stinging indictment of the self-appointed culture wars critic of the era, psychologist Dr. Fredric Wertham.
-Wertham, author of the bestseller, Seduction of the Innocent, claimed comics caused youth to go on delinquent, crime-filled sprees and sexual romps.
+Wertham, author of the bestseller, Seduction of the Innocent, claimed comics caused youth to go on delinquent, crime-filled and/or sexual sprees.
 I take Wertham's quasi-scientific arguments to the extreme by applying his bogus “scientific” method of removing micro-sections of 1950s comics, then transforming them into kaleidoscopic patterns for today’s audiences.

-Lastly, I will include a retelling of this little known period of American history that creatively shaped my work entitled, Who Knows What Evil Lurks in the Hearts of Men (and Women)?
+Lastly, I included a retelling of this little known period of American history that creatively shaped my work entitled, Who Knows What Evil Lurks in the Hearts of Men (and Women)?
 I Do!
 I Do!
-This section is composed of images in comic form to explain the complex history, how it shaped my work and the parallels with censorship efforts now.
+This section consists of large panels in comic form to explain the complex 1950s history, how it shaped my work and the parallels with censorship efforts now.
 Comic book burnings literally swept the nation in the fifties, including the St. Louis metropolitan area.
-Today, comic books are the most banned type of publication in America.
+Today, comic books remain the most banned type of publication in America.